Batters Box Battle

-A common routine that many of our players use is:
+A common routine that many of our players use in the batters box is:

 - Step one foot in the box and look down at the 3B Coach.
 Take a deep breathe in.
 Hold it.
 Then release.